 Our tax laws give breaks to developers who preserve historic buildings.
 In this case, only the facade was saved.
 The inside was gutted.
-Above it rises a modern highrise hotel.
+Above it rises a modern highrise hotel and office building.

 Regrettably, the center city has been struggling economically, and the recession that began in 2008 accelerated the problems.
 Today the hotel is empty, awaiting better times and a better-funded owner.

 Here is a view from Bushnell Park.
 You can barely see the historic facade that gave rise to the tax benefits, can you?

 (A sharp-eyed friend points out that the close hotel occupies only the lower floors, and the offices above remain open.
 Sorry.)